-With Johnny Marr on guitar, Mike Joyce on the drums and bassist Andy Rourke, The Smiths were led by Morrissey onto the stage of London’s iconic Brixton Academy on December 12th 1986 for one last hurrah.
+With Johnny Marr on guitar, Mike Joyce on the drums, and bassist Andy Rourke, The Smiths were led by the undoubtedly enigmatic Morrissey onto the stage of London’s iconic Brixton Academy on December 12th, 1986 for one last hurrah.

 “You have incredibly good taste,” Morrissey tells the crowd while in good spirits.
 The lead singer then held up a sign during the performance that famously read: “Two light ales please.”